Need to talk? Call 1800 882 436.

 Before putting baby to the breast

-If the attachment feels uncomfortable after 30 seconds, break your baby’s suction by putting your finger in the corner of their mouth.
+If the attachment feels uncomfortable, break your baby’s suction by putting your finger in the corner of their mouth.
 Take your baby off and let them re-latch to your breast.
 Try different feeding positions.
-If your nipples are tender, limit your baby’s comfort sucking.

 After the breastfeed

-If you need further help or are experiencing prolonged abnormal breast pain, contact your doctor, lactation consultant, breast feeding counsellor, child health nurse or Pregnancy Birth and Baby on 1800 882 436.
+If you need further help or are experiencing prolonged nipple pain, talk to your doctor, midwife, lactation consultant or breastfeeding counsellor.

 Learn more here about the development and quality assurance of healthdirect content.